umd-mith/sg-data/data/intro/clean/introduction.md

 the name of Victor's cousin and betrothed.
-In both cases the earlier name was replaced by "Elizabeth," the name MWS had decided upon no later than early October 1816, by which time she was writing the name "Elizabeth" on the first extant page of Notebook A (see pages 10-11 in this edition).
-There is another and later place in Notebook B where MWS may have started to write "Myrtella" when she meant to write "Elizabeth"—see "M Elizabeth" in Draft: Vol. II, Ch.
+In both cases the earlier name was replaced by "Elizabeth," the name MWS had decided upon no later than early October 1816, by which time she was writing the name "Elizabeth" on the first extant page of Notebook A (see pages 10--11 in this edition).
+There is another and later place in Notebook B where MWS may have started to write "Myrtella" when she meant to write "Elizabeth"---see "M Elizabeth" in Draft: Vol. II, Ch.
 10, original page 102 (see transcription page 441 in this edition), a passage that may have been drafted in early January 1817.
 (For the conjectured dates when MWS was drafting these passages, see "*Frankenstein* Chronology" for